BapnB/NerdPack-Kleei/README.md

 Read GUI in every CR to understand how Keybinds are working.
 You can find it by right clicking on MasterToggle --> Combat Routines Settings.

- druid - restoration / feral
+ druid - restoration / feral / guardian

  demon hunter - havoc / vengeance